The Dickey Club: History

-Initiation Ritual
+Initiation ritual

-As with most secret societies, little is known about the initiation rituals of The Dickey Club, and references to it are few and far between.
-What is known is that at one point there appears to have been two phases of initiation into The Dickey Club; a public phase, followed by a private ritual.
+As with most secret societies, little is known about the initiation rituals of the Dickey Club, and references to it are few and far between.
+What is known is that at one point there appear to have been two phases of initiation into the Dickey Club; a public phase, followed by a private ritual.

-According to an article published in The Cambridge Tribune, the public phase of the initiation lasted a full week, and seemed to constitute fairly standard hazing-type practices.
-The first night included stripping initiates down to just their pants and having them run by current members while they are slapped and punched; a practice known as “running the gauntlet”.
+According to an article published in The Cambridge Tribune, the public phase of the initiation lasted a full week and seemed to constitute fairly standard hazing-type practices.
+The first night included stripping initiates down to just their pants and having them run by current members while they were slapped and punched; a practice known as “running the gauntlet”.
 After the first night, “[t]he members-elect are made to wear sneakers, a flannel suit and shirt and must go without their hats, no matter what the season of the year.
-For five long days and nights they wear these clothes, and for this eternity they must never be seen walking.
+For five long days and nights, they wear these clothes, and for this eternity they must never be seen walking.
 They must always run – run to lectures, run to lunch, run to their rooms, run to their dinners, run everywhere, run here for one member, run there for another.
 Hence the terms “running for the Dickie.”

-Once the public phase of the initiation was complete, the neophytes were officially inducted into The Dickey Club in a private ritual.
+Once the public phase of the initiation was complete, the neophytes were officially inducted into the Dickey Club in a private ritual.
 The only known first-hand account of the private portion of the initiation ritual comes from the memoirs of Julian Hawthorne, the son of Nathaniel Hawthorne.